MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-flexe-provider.md

 ---
 author: josaw1
-description: This article provides information about how to set up the Flexe provider in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: Learn about how to set up the Flexe provider in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template